-I remember back in my Navy days, the Marines and the Navy would give each other crap, I mean hardcore, sometimes more than others.
-Sometimes it was a fist fight that broke out.
-At the same time, let a civilian come into the room and start something, the room would be military against civilian, man I miss those days.
+I remember back in my Navy days, those the Marines and the Navy did not always get along.
+Sometimes, it was a fist fight that broke out.
+At the same time, if a civilian comes into the room and starts something, the room would be military against civilian.
+Man, I miss those days.

 Finally, to all my new Marine Corps Friends, Semper Fi.
 Oh, and to the Navy Corpsman I had the privilege to meeting, Fair Winds and Following Seas, shipmate…..

 Check out our photo gallery for more pictures from the ball.